mstrazar/mklaren/README.md

 #### Installation

+The Mklaren package is heavily based on NumPy and SciPy packages.
+Make sure these are installed and visible in the Python environment.

+    pip install numpy
+    pip install scipy

 Mklaren and its dependencies are installed from the PyPI package repository:

     pip install mklaren

-(Optional requirement) Running the method CSI (Cholseksy with Side Information) assumes a local `octave` installation as well as Oct2Py python module.
+(Optional requirement) Running the method CSI (Cholesky with Side Information) assumes a local `octave` installation as well as Oct2Py python module.

+Alternatively, the package can be installed by cloning this repository and running:

+    python setup.py install

+Unit tests are run with:

+    python setup.py test